infotroph/Prairie_seq/plant_manuscript/figures.md

 ***

-![(a) total root mass of prairie plots in 2011 [Replotted from @AndersonTeixeira:2013bx] and 2014 (Replotted from Black et al., in prep).
+![(a) total root mass of prairie plots measured in mid-August of 2011 [Replotted from @AndersonTeixeira:2013bx] and 2014 (Replotted from Black et al., in prep).
 Error bars show mean ± 1 standard deviation of 24 cores.
 Remaining panels show means of soil properties measured when the plots were established in 2008 [replotted from @Smith:2013cj]: (b) soil texture; (c) soil organic C and N content; (d) soil bulk density.](../figs/mass_texture.pdf){#fig:totmass}

 ***